tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 See [Request methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) in Wikipedia's article on HTTP for more details.
 (There are some additional methods, but they're rarely used.)

 Since there's not much to say about the method itself, it makes sense to group the method with the endpoint.
-Here's an example from Box's API:
+Here's an example from the Box API:

 <a href="https://developer.box.com/reference/#add-a-comment-to-an-item" class="noExtIcon"><img src="images/methodwithendpoint.png" alt="Box API" /></a>

-And here's an example from Linkedin's API:
+And here's an example from the Linkedin API:

 <a class="noCrossRef" href="https://developer.linkedin.com/docs/rest-api" class="noExtIcon"><img src="images/linkedinexample.png" alt="Linkedin Example" /></a>